dotnet/EntityFramework.Docs/entity-framework/core/performance/advanced-performance-topics.md

 ## DbContext pooling

 A `DbContext` is generally a light object: creating and disposing one doesn't involve a database operation, and most applications can do so without any noticeable impact on performance.
-However, each `DbContext` does set up a various internal services and objects necessary for performing its duties, and the overhead of continuously doing so may be significant in high-perf scenarios.
+However, each `DbContext` does set up a various internal services and objects necessary for performing its duties, and the overhead of continuously doing so may be significant in high-performance scenarios.
 For these cases, EF Core can *pool* your `DbContext` instances: when you dispose your `DbContext`, EF Core resets its state and stores it in an internal pool; when a new instance is next requested, that pooled instance is returned instead of setting up a new one. `DbContext` pooling allows you to pay `DbContext` setup costs only once at program startup, rather than continuously.

 Following are the benchmark results for fetching a single row from a SQL Server database running locally on the same machine, with and without `DbContext` pooling.
 As always, results will change with the number of rows, the latency to your database server and other factors.
 Importantly, this benchmarks single-threaded pooling performance, while a real-world contended scenario may have default results; benchmark on your platform before making any decisions.
 [The source code is available here](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/Benchmarks/ContextPooling.cs), feel free to use it as a basis for your own measurements.